anywhichway/denodata/README.md

     - The final set of keys is filtered to ensure that the keys match the pattern(s) exactly, e.g. functions in the pattern(s) are used to test the key part at the same index.
     - The values associated with the keys are retrieved from the database.

-- If `valueMatch` is specified, it is used to filter the resulting values.
+- If `valueMatch` is specified, it is used to filter the resulting entries.
 The semantics are as follows:

-  - If it is a function, it is called with the value and any return value that is not `undefined` is used as the result.
+  - If it is a function, it is called with the entry value and any return value that is not `undefined` is used as the result.
-  - Each property in the pattern, including nested properties, is found in the value and is tested using the literal value, function, or RegExp in the corresponding property of the pattern.
+  - If it is an object, each property in the `valueMatch`, including nested properties, is found in the value and is tested using the literal value, function, or RegExp in the corresponding property of the pattern.
 If a function returns anything other than `undefined` the match is successful and the result is used as the property value.
 If a property value fails the match, the object is discarded.

 - If `minScore` is specified, it should be a number between 0 and 1 that represents the percentage of the pattern that needs to match.